 While you may think it’s helpful to offer a subscription to a newsletter or blog sign up on these pages, it’s actually a significant source of drop-off.
 Make sure that the most important pages have only one call to action – the one that leads to a conversion!

 2. The page content is not engaging enough

-This is particularly powerful where you replace a written call to action with a more visual one.
-Place text in a prominent call to action button that stands out from the background colors of the site.
-Or replace text with a visual where possible.
+It’s also crucial to replace a written call to action with a more visual one when possible.
+Try placing text in a prominent call to action button that stands out from the background colors of the site, or replace it with a bold icon.

 3. Pages are not set up for mobile functionality